tetrasurfaces/swing/README.md

-Swing is dual-licensed under:
+Swing is licensed under the GNU General Public License v3 (or any later version).

-- Apache License 2.0 (permissive — preferred for commercial/private use)
+All development, use, modification, and distribution must comply with GPL v3.
-- GNU GPL v3 or (at your option) any later version (copyleft — for open-source forks)
+No Apache 2.0 license is granted for non-open-source or private development.

-Choose whichever fits your needs.
-We recommend Apache 2.0 for proprietary trading applications.
+For commercial, closed-source, or proprietary use licenses, please contact Tetrasurfaces via GitHub issues.